-If the results of your test are positive, your GP will refer you to a gastroenterologist for an intestinal biopsy.
-This is to rule out other conditions, such as irritable bowel syndrome and certain cancers, and confirm coeliac disease.
+If the results of your test are positive, your GP will refer you to a doctor specialising in treating conditions affecting the stomach and intestines (a gastroenterologist) for an intestinal biopsy.
+This is to rule out other conditions, such as irritable bowel syndrome and certain cancers, and to confirm coeliac disease.

 A gluten-free diet is the only successful treatment for coeliac disease.